 Friday, August 21, 2015

 I am eternally grateful for new favourite things.
 Not just movies or books, etc that are really darn good, but products that genuinely make you happy too, and can change you for the better.
 If I didn't know about Parks and Recreation, or Daria, you better believe I would be missing out.
-The same goes for webcomics Questionable Content, and Dumbing of Age, both have which have not only make me laugh out loud all the time, but have also inspired me, as have movies such as Bloodsport 2 (yes, really), and Grease 2 (yes, really!).
+The same goes for great webcomics like Questionable Content, both have which have not only make me laugh out loud all the time, but have also inspired me, as have movies such as Bloodsport 2 (yes, really), and Grease 2 (yes, really!).
 My new favourite thing is anime comedy YuruYuri, and I'll tell you why...

 Akaza Akari, Funami Yui, and Toshino Kyoko are three friends starting the new year of middle school.
 They start up the Amusement Club, and soon gain a new member in Yoshikawa Chinatsu.
 Together, the four girls, as well as others from the school's student council, go through life with all the trappings therein, while Akari struggles to have even the slightest bit of presence...